 - representing and advocating for diversity on various university committees;

-- Maintaining a Cultural Resource Library (books, videos, magazines, journals, etc.); and
+- maintaining a Cultural Resource Library (books, videos, magazines, journals, etc.);

-- overseeing the cultural graduation celebrations Black/African American, Latinx, Winter Multicultural, and Spring Unity in Diversity (with sash options of: Black/African American, Latinx; Middle Eastern/Arabic; Multicultural/Unity in Diversity; Pacific Islander/Asian; and Rainbow).
+- overseeing the cultural graduation celebrations Black/African American, Latinx, Winter Multicultural, and Spring Unity-in-Diversity (with sash options of: Black/African American, Latinx, Middle Eastern/Arabic, Multicultural/Unity-in-Diversity, Native American/Indigenous, Pacific Islander/Asian American, and Rainbow/Lavender.